WP Rocket Settings – Ultimate Guide to Website Speed

 The default Cache Lifespan is set to 24 hours.
 You can change this setting depending on how often you update your blog content.

-WP Rocket automatically rebuilds its global cache after its expiration time.
-Ensure Cache Preloading is set to on in the Preload Tab for this feature to work.
+WP Rocket automatically rebuilds its global cache when it expires.
+Ensure Cache Preloading is set to On in the Preload Tab for this feature to work.

-If you have specific web cookies that, when set on the user browsers, the page should never cache, enter their IDs in the appropriate box.
-This WP Rocket tweak might be helpful for Woocommerce stores with an international audience.
+If you have specific web cookies that, when set on the user’s browser, the page should never cache, enter their IDs in the appropriate box.
+This WP Rocket tweak might be helpful for WooCommerce stores with an international audience.

 You can also specify user agents that are not allowed to visit cached pages.
 If you have a reason for this, enter the user agent in the text field.